t-sokade/ETLScenario/README.md

 The `resourcestemplate.json` Resource Manager Template configures all the above resources.
 The default password used for ssh access to the clusters is `Thisisapassword1`.
 If you'd like to change the password navigate to `resourcesparameters.json` file and change the password for the `sparksshPassword`, `sparkClusterLoginPassword`, `llapClusterLoginPassword`, `llapsshPassword` parameters.

 Run the resource script to deploy the resources and to upload data to the blob storage account.
 Type in your own unique resource group name as the first argument, and the location of the resource group as the second argument (for example `'westus'`).
-Include the first `.` so that variables set in this script propogate to the shell.
+Important: Include the first `.` so that variables set in this script propogate to the shell.

 ```azurecli-interactive
 . ./scripts/resources.sh "<RESOURCEGROUPNAME>" "<LOCATION>"